jeremmfr/lvslb-api/README.md

 **MODIFY**
 	`/change_ipvs/{proto}/{IP}/{port}/`

-All requests need json in body with these parameters :
+All requests need json in body (except LIST) with these parameters :
 * **IP** : IP for virtual_server
 * **Port** : Port for virtual_server
 * **Protocol** : Protocol for virtual_server (TCP|UDP|SCTP)